MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/3-envision-evaluate-my-environment.md

 # Evaluate my environment

-This content provides an overview of the requirements for evaluating your current environment for using cloud voice services.
-By properly evaluating your current environment you will identify risks and requirements that will influence your overall cloud voice deployment.
-Identifying the items prior to deploying allows for proper adjustment and planning to drive success.
+This article gives an overview of the requirements for properly evaluating your current environment for using the cloud voice service.
+By evaluating your environment, you identify risks and requirements that will influence your overall cloud voice deployment.
+By identifying these items beforehand, you can adjust your planning to drive success.

 ## Introduction to evaluating your environment